-Another article on lick-related skin problems
+article on lick-related issues

-Considering Atopica to deal with this problem?, Go here first.
+Atopica ?
+Go here first.

 That is one of the most common question that dog owners ask their veterinarians.
 Licking and fretting over their paws is part of a dog’s normal grooming behavior.
 It is part and parcel of their subconscious body language - just like tapping your feet or playing with your hair.
 It only becomes a problem when your pet does it in excess or carries it to the extreme.